hapax/hapax.github.io/assets/chuzenji.md

 </div>
 </figure>

 So, say life thrives at the edges of disorder.
 Is this a theodicy?
+No;
-I think not.
-No application of Jarzynski's inequality, however ingenious, can restore the Library of Alexandria; no judicious separation of scales will raise the dead.
+no application of Jarzynski's inequality, however ingenious, can restore the Library of Alexandria; no judicious separation of scales will raise the dead.
 Loss is loss is loss, and that we are so wholly creatures of the god